Ruston & Hornsby: Ruston & Hornsby

 On 11 September 1918, Ruston, Proctor and Company merged with Richard Hornsby & Sons of Grantham to become Ruston and Hornsby Ltd (R&H).
 Hornsby was the world leader in heavy oil engines, having been building them since 1891, a full eight years before Rudolph Diesel's engine was produced commercially.

-Ruston built oil and diesel engines in sizes from a few HP up to large industrial engines.
+Ruston built oil and diesel engines in sizes from a few horsepower up to large industrial engines.
 Several R&H engines are on display at the Anson Engine Museum at Poynton, Manchester and also at Internal Fire - Museum of Power, Tanygroes near Cardigan.
 The company also diversified into the manufacture of petrol engines, again from around 1.5 hp upwards, some of these designs were later manufactured under licence by The Wolseley Sheep Shearing Machine Company.

 Steam machinery

 Rushton 2cyl gas engine, at Dareton, New South Wales (Wentworth Region).
 The coke gas producer is at left, that feeds the 2cylinder 128 hp engine with 6 ton flywheel.
 This ran the irrigation pump to draw water from the Murray River for the Coomealla Irrigation Area.
 It is now an exhibit in a park in the town.

 The firm were builders of steam engines and portable steam engines for many years, mainly for the agricultural market; however, they also created steam rollers which were used for making roads and owned by contractors and councils.